nbarbettini/Intro-Web-Series/Day 3/README.md

 ```

 ## Create an array of colors
 An important type of variable is the Array.
-An array is a list of things, and yu can get to the members one-by-one.
-This is an array strings.
+An array is a list of things, and you can get to the items one-by-one.
+This is an example array of strings that happen to be color names:

 ```javascript
 var colors = ['red', 'green', 'blue', 'orange', 'yellow'];
 ```

 You can learn the length of an array by the .length property.
-(It's a property, not a function, so you do not use ())
+(It's a property, not a function, so you do not use ```()``` to get the value.)

 You can try this if you want to see it in action